-Jeffrey Smith is Professor of Economics and Public Policy at the University of Michigan.
+Jeffrey Smith is the Paul T. Heyne Professor of Economics and Richard Meese Professor of Applied Econometrics at the University of Wisconsin-Madison.
+He was previously Professor of Economics and Public Policy at the University of Michigan.
 From 1994 to 2001 he was on the faculty at the University of Western Ontario and from 2001 to 2005 he was on the faculty at the University of Maryland.
 His research centers on experimental and non-experimental methods for the evaluation of interventions, with particular application to social and educational programs.
-He has also written papers examining the labor market effects of university quality and the use of statistical treatment rules to assign persons to government programs.

 Fuhua Zhai is an Associate Professor at Fordham University Graduate School of Social Service and a Research Associate at Columbia University Population Research Center.
 His research interests include early childhood education, early interventions, child maltreatment and child welfare, cultural values and child rearing practices, and cross-national child and family policies and programs.
 He has been using experimental designs and rigorous statistical methods to estimate impacts of programs and policies, especially those targeting children from low-income families.